Serial Peripheral Interface: From master to slave

 Microcontrollers configured as slave devices may have hardware support for generating interrupt signals to themselves when data words are received or overflow occurs in a receive FIFO buffer, and may also set up an interrupt routine when their slave select input line is pulled low or high.

 From slave to master

 SPI slaves sometimes use an out-of-band signal (another wire) to send an interrupt signal to a master.
 Examples include pen-down interrupts from touchscreen sensors, thermal limit alerts from temperature sensors, alarms issued by real-time clock chips, SDIO (Note: Not to be confused with the SDIO (Serial Data I/O) line of the half-duplex implementation of SPI sometimes also called "3-wire" SPI.
 Here e.g. MOSI (via a resistor) and MISO (no resistor) of a master is connected to the SDIO line of a slave.) and audio jack insertions for an audio codec.
 Interrupts to master may also be faked by using polling (similarly to USB 1.1 and 2.0).

-Software design

-SPI lends itself to a "bus driver" software design.
-Software for attached devices is written to call a "bus driver" that handles the actual low-level SPI hardware.
-This permits the driver code for attached devices to port easily to other hardware or a bit-banging software implementation.

-Bit-banging the protocol

-The pseudocode below outlines a software implementation ("bit-banging") of SPI's protocol as a master with simultaneous output and input.
-This pseudocode is for CPHA=0 and CPOL=0, thus SCLK is pulled low before S̅S̅ is activated and bits are inputted on SCLK's rising edge while bits are outputted on SCLK's falling edge.